6s-1/Shreya-s-portfolio-website/README.md

 ├── .github          # GitHub Actions workflows
 └── vite.config.js   # Vite configuration file
 ```

-## Contributing
-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit an issue or a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).